Amos William Howard

 after the early autumn rains we find the plants established and racing away from all other herbage.
 The seed will grow if scattered amongst grass or scrub without further attention.
 Where it grows heavily it is cut for hay, and is equal to lucern or clover for fattening purposes either for sheep or cattle.
 One of its most valuable characteristics is that it will grow and reproduce itself in any soil and situation without human aid.
 Although valuable as a fodder plant where little else will grow, it can never be recommended for a crop, as its stems grow close to the ground and cannot well be harvested; but its value as a nitrogen-gathering plant cannot be over-estimated.
 At the same time when it is growing amongst grass a large quantity can be harvested, as may be seen in the grass stacks in the district.'

 The article was reproduced widely around Australia at the time and Howard's contribution to improved pastures was still being recognised in articles in newspapers much later.

 The work he was doing was of such importance to agriculture, that in 1928, the director of the Rothamsted research station, Sir John Russell, together with the South Australian deputy director of agriculture, Mr W. J. Spafford, visited him at his farm in Blakiston.

 Honours and legacy

+JJubilee 150 Walkway Plaque commemorating Amos Howard.

 Two cultivars of subterranean clover have been named in his honour: "Howard" and "Mt Barker".
 A memorial to him on the Mount Barker Road was erected by the Australian Institute of Agricultural Science in 1963.

 The A W Howard Memorial Trust Inc was established in 1964 in his name.
 It has awarded travel grants, research fellowships and study awards for pasture research annually to scientists and pastoralists.

+Howard is commemorated in the Jubilee 150 Walkway.